RyannKim327/Simple-File-Hosting/ReadMe.md

 | fileencrypt | VARCHAR (1000) | NULL |
 | date_added | VARCHAR (100) | CURRENT_TIMESAMP |

-Then just modify the code for the design you want then upload.
+Then create a folder named mpop and use the chmod code (777) to allow access from the user into the host.
+Lastly, just modify the code for the design you want then upload.

 Notice: Don't remove the credits, as respect to the owner of the code.
 You may exclude my name, or organization but not the respective people and platforms on my credits.